 8:30 AM – 4:30 PM

-Bonita Austin has a background in securities analysis and is the Assistant Department Chair for Entrepreneurship and Strategy in the David Eccles School of Business at the University of Utah.
-She has received many teaching awards, and her work is frequently cited in such publications as The Wall Street Journal, The New York Times, Business Week, Fortune, and Forbes.
+Bonita Austin has a background in securities analysis and is a Professor (Lecturer) and the Assistant Department Chair for Entrepreneurship and Strategy in the David Eccles School of Business at the University of Utah, where she has received many teaching awards.
+As an Institutional Investor’s All American All Star Analyst and Senior Vice President at Lehman Brothers, her work was frequently cited in such publications as The Wall Street Journal, The New York Times, Business Week, Fortune, and Forbes.